brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [aid](spell_dir/aid#_aid)_
+Craft Magic Arms and Armor, _ [aid](spells/aid#_aid)_

 Brilliant Energy

 **Price** +4 bonus; **Aura** strong transmutation; **CL** 16th; **Weight** —

 A _brilliant energy_ weapon has its significant portion transformed into light, although this does not modify the item's weight.
 It always gives off light as a torch (20-foot radius).
 A _brilliant energy_ weapon ignores nonliving matter.
 Armor and shield bonuses to AC (including any enhancement bonuses to that armor) do not count against it because the weapon passes through armor.
-(Dexterity, deflection, dodge, natural armor, and other such bonuses still apply.
+(Dexterity, deflection, dodge, natural armor, and other such bonuses still apply.)
 A _brilliant energy_ weapon cannot harm undead, constructs, or objects.

 Construction Requirements

 **Cost** +4 bonus

-Craft Magic Arms and Armor, _ [gaseous form](spell_dir/gaseousForm#_gaseous-form_, _ [continual flame](spell_dir/continualFlame#_continual-flame_
+Craft Magic Arms and Armor, _ [gaseous form](spell_dir/gaseousForm#_gaseous-form)_, _ [continual flame](spells/continualFlame#_continual-flame)_

 Called